 There are cases when an individual’s endocrine system is not functioning correctly, causing a hormonal imbalance.
 A hormonal imbalance can contribute to obesity, whether there is a hyper or hypo-active production, and can cause medical problems.
 For example, we see this in patients who have a hypo-active thyroid (hypothyroidism), making it a challenge to lose weight.
 The thyroid hormone is mainly responsible for increasing our metabolism and having a low thyroid level results in a slower, more sluggish metabolism.
 Patients will experience clinical symptoms of this disorder by feeling cold, tired, and often having weight gain.

 Other examples of hormonal disorders that the general population is familiar with include diabetes.
 In this condition, the pancreas does not produce insulin (Type I Diabetes), or in obese patients, the insulin that the pancreas makes does not work properly, resulting in Type II Diabetes.
-Either way, insulin is not working to lower a patient’s blood sugar (glucose level), resulting in altered metabolism and development of other medical conditions.
+Either way, insulin is not working to lower a patient’s blood sugar (glucose level), resulting in altered metabolism and the development of other medical conditions.

 The bottom line is that, ultimately, hormonal imbalance can contribute to obesity and when there is an imbalance in our endocrine/hormonal system, patients can experience various symptoms.
 These include weight-related problems, changes in mood such as increased anxiety or depression, poor skin or hair conditions, weakness or fatigue, or a change in appetite, among other symptoms.
 The symptoms will depend on the specific hormonal gland affected.